oatlog/oatlog/doc/planning_report/main.typ

 == Limitations

 Our goal can be further clarified by stating what we are not doing.
-We are not

-- applying e-graphs to solve problems, but rather improving e-graph technology itself
+- We are not applying e-graphs to solve a specific problem, but rather improving e-graph technology itself
-- concerned with performance on worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
+- We are not concerned with performance on theoretical worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
-- designing a logic programming / theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
+- We are not designing a logic programming / theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
-- aiming to implement exactly all functionality present in egglog and eqlog.
+- We are not aiming to implement exactly all functionality present in egglog and eqlog.
 Specifically, we will not be implementing language features that do not make sense at compile time, such as printing current state, only running specific rules, extraction, etc. Some of these will instead move to a Rust API to be used at runtime.
-- sacrificing expressive power in the name of performance, as Cranelift's aegraphs @acyclic_egraphs do
+- We are not sacrificing expressive power in the name of performance, as Cranelift's aegraphs @acyclic_egraphs do
-- writing an interpreter or considering non-EqSat workflows, and can therefore assume all rules are known up front
+- We are not writing an interpreter or considering non-EqSat workflows, and can therefore assume all rules are known up front
-- doing distributed (multi-node) computations or GPU computations, but rather CPU computation with any (non-instruction-level) parallelism being shared-memory.
+- We are not doing distributed (multi-node) computations or GPU computations, but rather CPU computation with any (non-instruction-level) parallelism being shared-memory.

 == Evaluation